josescuderoh/mc_scrapping/README.md

-# Fasecolda DBs Scrapper
+# Fasecolda DBs Scraper

-This scripts provide total functionality for scrapping data from the fasecolda website and updating the databases on Matchcar's platform with the required format.
+This scripts provide total functionality for scraping data from the fasecolda website and updating the databases on Matchcar's platform with the required format.

 Firefox must be installed on the server.